grype/PlaidSt/README.md

 # PlaidSt
-Java Bindings for the Plaid API (https://www.plaid.com/docs).
+Pharo Smalltalk Bindings for the Plaid API (https://www.plaid.com/docs).

 The whole available Plaid API is defined in the `PlaidClient` and various subclasses of `PlaidEndpoint`.
 Link support is provided via `JSPlaid`.